Sunday, February 10

 CC150/160 (CE/CME Credit)

 Moderator: Amanda Ryskowski

 Panel: Kenneth Proefrock, NMD, Paul Saunders, PhD, ND, Natalie Metz, ND, Amalia Baca, NMD

-Description: Naturopathic medicine is distinguished by its philosophy, with a practice grounded in principles such as treating the root cause, treating the whole person, and utilizing the healing power of nature.
-How does psychedelic medicine fit in with these principles?
-Could psychedelic therapies someday be incorporated into a naturopathic medical doctor’s practice?
+Description: Naturopathic medicine is distinguished from conventional medicine by its philosophy, with a practice grounded in principles such as treating the root cause, treating the whole person, and utilizing the healing power of nature.
+How does psychedelic medicine fit within these principles?
+Could psychedelic therapies someday be incorporated into a Naturopathic Medical Doctor’s practice?